Dagmawialebachew/AAUDatingBot/README_CRUSHCONNECT.md

-# CrushConnect Bot - AAU Campus Dating Bot
+# AAUPulse Bot - AAU Campus Dating Bot

 **The most viral way for Addis Ababa University students to find their match!**